hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - It's a binary tree where the value of each node is at most the values of its children
 - Implementation, Time Complexity and Operations:
     - An efficient implementation is a **Complete Binary Tree** in an **Array**
-    -                               Operations:        0-based index      1-based index array
+    -            Operations        0-based index      1-based index array
                   Parent(i):          ⌊ i / 2 ⌋         ⌊ i / 2 ⌋
                Leftchild(i):          2 * i + 1         2 * i
               Rightchild(i):          2 * i + 2         2 * i + 1